cardboard-iguana/cardboard-iguana.com/log/2022-03-30-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Virtualization

-Exam Cram refers to virtualization as a solution for rising energy costs and environmental concerns...
-Neither of which actually seem right?
-Exam Cram also seems very concerned with VM escapes, which are a real worry, but still...
-Not exactly easy?
+Exam Cram refers to virtualization as a solution for rising energy costs and environmental concerns… Neither of which actually seem right?
+Exam Cram also seems very concerned with VM escapes, which are a real worry, but still… Not exactly easy?

 ### Type I Hypervisors